damianh/LibLog/ReadMe.md

 ### Using
 * Copy all of the files into your library
 * Change the namespaces
-* Getting a current class logger
+* Getting a current class logger:

 ```csharp
 public class MyClass